jonahsnider/convert/README.md

 ## Features

 - Full build time and runtime checks of conversions
-- Treeshake-able & side effect free builds available
 - 0 dependencies
 - Out of the box ES5 backwards-compatibility
+- Supports bigints if you pass something with `typeof` `bigint`
-- Works in browsers and Node.js
+- Works in browsers and Node.js (UMD, ESModules, and CommonJS builds provided)

 ## Usage